siberianfox/g2wiki/Job-Exception-Handling.md

 Cases for handling %

-* % received at beginning of Gcode file; not in machining cycle.
-A % is common at the start of a Gcode file, by convention.
+* % received at beginning of Gcode file with no other characters on that line.
+I.e the machine is not in a machining cycle.
+Use case: A lone % is common at the start of a Gcode file, by convention.
 It is meant to "clear" the system.
   * Received over data channel: Flush planner queue.
 Do not flush serial queue.
 Permit continued command and data processing
    * Received over data channel: same as above
    * Received over combined channel: same as above

 * % at end of Gcode file.
-Not in cycle, i.e. following M2 or M30.
+Machine is not in cycle, i.e. following M2 or M30.
 A % is common at the end of a Gcode file, by convention.
 It is meant to "clear" the system.
   * Received over data channel: Flush planner queue.
 Do not flush serial queue.
 Permit continued command and data processing
    * Received over data channel: same as above
    * Received over combined channel: same as above
    * NOTE: It is not expected, nor possible, to stream 2 gcode jobs (files) w/%'s back-to-back.
 You must quesce the serial system prior to introducing the second job.

 * % at end of Gcode file.
-Is in cycle (No M2 / M30)
+Is in cycle - i.e. no M2 or M30

-* % in middle of Gcode file masqueraring as a comment (Inkspace case)
+* % in middle of Gcode file / cycle masquerading as a comment (the Inkspace case).

 * % after feedhold